meiwin/NgNotificationProxy/README.md

 # NgNotificationProxy

-NgNotificationProxy is simple proxy implementation for observing notification posted with `NSNotificationCenter`.
+NgNotificationProxy is small objective-c library that provides better way to work with notifications from `NSNotificationCenter`.

 ## Adding to your project